Colourful Life: Synopsis

 The Ching family is an affluent family that produces textiles for the royal family, the government officials and the army during the Tang Dynasty.
-On the day of Princess Man Sing wedding to the Tibetan Emperor, Lady Gwai, the Tang Emperor's favorite concubine, overhears the Ching's 3rd madam Sam Kam Hing (Angelina Lo) insulting her to Ching's 2nd madam Sheung Goon Dan Fung (Gigi Wong) because Lady Gwai was once the 2nd madam's personal maid.
-To insult the Ching's family gift to Princess Man Sing, Lady Gwai had the fabric laid on the floor as a carpet for Princess Man Sing to step on during her wedding ceremony.
-Seeing none of the Tibetan girls present at the ceremony being attractive, Lady Gwai suggest to the Tang Emperor that the Ching family take a Tibetan girl as their daughter-in-law to better relations with the new royal in-laws.
-Second madam Ching could not refuse the request since the Tang Emperor had agreed to Lady Gwai's suggestion.
+On the day of Princess Man Sing wedding to the Tibetan Emperor Songtsen Gampo, Lady Gwai, the Tang Emperor's favorite concubine, overhears the Ching's 3rd madam Sam Kam Hing (Angelina Lo) speaking ill of her to Ching's 2nd madam Sheung Goon Dan Fung (Gigi Wong) for Lady Gwai's past as the 2nd madam's personal maid.
+To insult the Ching's family, Lady Gwai had the fabric they gifted used as a carpet for Princess Man Sing to step on during her wedding ceremony.
+After hearing the Tibetan emissary, Luk Dung Zan offers a Tibetian woman of noble blood be given in marriage to Tang and seeing all the Tibetan girls present at the ceremony are unattractive, Lady Gwai suggest to the Tang Emperor that the Ching family be gifted the Tibetan girl in marriage.
+With the Emperor agreeing with the suggestion, second madam Ching is forced to accept the arrangement.